arsgab/arsgab.io/articles/python-ssg.md

     text: Cover image by <cite>Gerd Arntz</cite>
 ---

-Basically you have two options to do this: to use some ready content platform (and to depend on its vendor) or to setup your own (and to handle all infrastructure complexity).
+Basically you have two options to do this: to use some established content platform (and to depend on its vendor) or to setup your own (and to handle all infrastructure complexity).

 ## [#goals] Primary goals

 - to build simple publishing platform,
 - DX as internal priority,
-- client performance as a "product" metric (aka "Green PageSpeed/Lightroom")
+- client performance as a "product" metric (aka "Green PageSpeed/Lighthouse")

+[screencast src="ssg/screencast" bordered]

 ## [#engine] Chosing SSG engine